Online Consultations

 (1) be sure that we have told you that we are available to consult on the legal matter you wish to discuss (we may have already made this clear in our response);

-(2) read, sign, and return our consultation engagement letter;
+(2) read, sign, and return this consultation engagement letter;

 (3) make advance payment of the quoted fee on the payment page of the website;